Quantum Techniques for Reaction Networks: Introduction

+We can think of $z^\ell$ as a state containing $\ell$ quanta of energy.
+In applications to quantum field theory, we think of these quanta as actual particles---for example, photons.
+If we have $k$ different kinds of particles, or a single kind of particle with $k$ different states, we describe the quantum state of a collection of particles using a power series in $k$ variables.
+For example, if $k = 2$ there is a Fock space consisting of power series in two variables $z_1$ and $z_2$:

+where $\psi_{\ell_1,\ell_2} \in \mathbb{C}$ is the amplitude for having $\ell_1$ particles of the first kind and $\ell_2$ particles of the second kind.
+We have operators that create and annihilate particles of each kind:

+Each creation operator $a^\dagger_i$ is adjoint to the corresponding annihilation operator $a_i$, and these operators obey the `canonical commutation relations':

+These rules are the basis of many practical calculations in particle physics, where products of creation and annihilations operators are used to model processes in which particles interact and turn into other particles.

+Doi noticed that all this has a stochastic analogue where we work with probabilities rather than amplitudes.
+For example, there is a stochastic Fock space whose elements are power series

+Here $\psi_{\ell_1,\ell_2} \in \mathbb{R}$ is the \emph{probability} of having $\ell_1$ particles of the first kind and $\ell_2$ particles of the second kind.
+The formalism is somewhat simpler than in the quantum case: for example, the normalization factors are no longer required.
+For $\Psi$ to describe a probability distribution, we require that all the coefficients be nonnegative and sum to 1.
+We call $\Psi$ with these properties a `mixed state'.
+A special case is a monomial $z_1^{\ell_1} z_2^{\ell_2}$.
+This is called a `pure state': it describes a completely definite situation where there are $\ell_1$ particles of the first kind and $\ell_2$ of the second kind.

+This method of describing a probability distribution using a power series is far from new.
+It was introduced by DeMoivre \cite{DeMoivre:1730}, and perfected by Laplace \cite{Laplace:1782} in a paper published in 1782.
+He dubbed these power series `generating functions', and they have been used in probability theory ever since.
+Doi's new realization was that spaces of generating functions are analogous to the Fock spaces in quantum theory.
+In particular, products of creation and annihilation operators can be used to describe stochastic processes in which objects interact and turn into other objects.

-There is an extensive line of research on the rate and master equations in chemistry, initated by Horn and Jackson \cite{HJ} along with Feinberg \cite{Fein79} in the late 1970's.
-This line of work does not use techniques from quantum field theory, but it might profit from them, and also contribute to their development.
-To illustrate how, here we use these techniques to study how the master equation reduces to the rate equation in a suitable large-number limit.
+A natural example is chemistry, where reactions are often described stochastically using the master equation or deterministically using the rate equation.
+There is a long line of work on both these equations, initated by Horn and Jackson \cite{HornJackson:1972} along with Feinberg \cite{Feinberg:1979} in the late 1970s, and continuing to this day.
+This line of work does not use quantum techniques, but it might profit from them, and also contribute to their development.
+To illustrate how, here we use these techniques to study how the master equation reduces to the rate equation in the large-number limit.
 This is formally similar to the `classical limit' in which a quantum field theory reduces to a classical field theory.